jmewes/plotters/README.md

 **Plot diagram**

-Call `drawio.sh` with the source file as positional parameter to plot the diagram to the default format (PNG).
+Call `drawio.sh` with the source file as a positional parameter to plot the diagram to the default format (PNG).

 ```
 $ drawio.sh examples/drawio/hello-world.drawio